jlagneau/libhash/README.md

 ![](https://travis-ci.org/jlagneau/libhashtable.svg)

+This is a really simple hashtable library in C.

 ---

-This is a really simple hash library in C.

 ## Installation